jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

-2nd November 2022
+---
+layout: post
+title: Norwegian Wood
+categories:
+    - "books"
+---

+*This contains spoilers - don't read further if you have not read the book.
+Also, this post is more of a rumination than a review.*

+### placeholder for pic

+### Introduction

+I have been interested in Murakami for awhile now, and this was just my second read.
+I have watched several videos where translators got together and talked about the genius within him.
+I guess I was intrigued to pick this after watching that video.
+I had read *What I Talk About When I Talk About Running* a year back and I liked his style of writing - simple and elegant.
+Also Norwegian Wood was one of his famous works that gave him his greatest audience after his previous works.
+So I felt that I had to check it out, given that it was also a weird romance novel.

+### 2/11/22 - The day of completion.

-I knew I was in the final few pages of the book and so I did put in a lot of effort to finish it.
-I read on the train on the way to work, read in the toilet, read at lunchtime, read all the way back home, sat at the LRT platform to finish the book before returning back home.
+This was more of a tradegy than a love story.
+Well, all love stories are somewhat of a tradegy.
+I knew I was in the final few pages of the book and so I did put in a lot of effort to finish it today.
+I read on the train, on the way to work, read in the toilet, read at lunchtime, read all the way back home, sat at the LRT platform to finish reading the book before returning back home.
 And I did complete it.

-It is kind of weird to say that I did forget about a few scenes at the starting of the book.
+It is kind of weird or rather shameful to say that I did forget about a few scenes from the beginning of the book.
 I am not sure if it is because scenes were actually forgettable or it was because I just took a really long time to complete this book.
 I feel it might have been a few months.
 I don't recall when I started with the book.

 I can't really come to conclusions about the book.
-And I don't really understand why I am having difficulty coming up with some sort of review for this.
-May it is because I have to give some time before words can sort of flow.
+And I don't really understand why I am having difficulty coming up with some sort of structured response for this.
+Maybe it is because I have to give some time before I can form an opinoin.
 But this book was intense for sure.
-Back-to-back suicides is not something that is very digestable.
-However, I felt the sadness the main character felt is something any of us can understand and take in.
+Back-to-back suicides are not something that is very digestable.
+However, I felt the sadness Toru felt is something any of us can understand and take in.
 There were a lot of beautiful moments in the book, where the author was trying to let us hang in suspension.
 In some sort of frozen state.
 And I loved that.
 I loved the sadness, I loved the sexuality of the characters, I loved that mundane of everyday activities the main character had to endure.
 I loved the slowness of the world.
 I just loved to have been frozen in time between the pages, with the characters.
 Ah, this was a beautiful book indeed.

 I don't think many would love it, mainly because there is no story per se.
 It was more off a zoom-in and zoom-out sort of story where we suddenly jump into someone's life for a prolonged period of time and then jump out.
 We just follow along till the author has decided we should get out, and that's what happens.
 It gave a lot of Manchester By the Sea vibes - a movie of similar taste and vibe.

 I think I loved that weirdness of it.
 The things a particular character did, wow, it was just so horrifyingly weird I loved it so much.
 It was such a